axelarnetwork/axelar-local-dev/README.md

 # Axelar Local Development Environment

-This environment allows you to setup a local instance of the Axelar Gateways, instantiate your application-level executor contracts on the source/destination chains, and simulate message relaying between them.
+This environment allows you to set up a local instances of the Axelar Gateways, instantiate your application-level executor contracts on the source/destination chains, and simulate message relaying between them.

 ## Installation and simple use.